vosonlab/vosonSML/README.md

 data.
 The package supports the collection of data from `twitter`, `youtube` and `reddit`, as well as `hyperlinks` from web sites.
-Networks in the form of node and edge lists can be generated from collected data, supplemented with additional metadata and used to create graphs for Social Network Analysis.
+Networks in the form of node and edge lists can be generated from collected data, supplemented with additional metadata, and used to create graphs for Social Network Analysis.

 ## Installation Options